Vinsanity/Custom-User-Profile-Photo/readme.txt

 You can add/change/edit uploaded photos directly from the user profile page.
 The external option allows you to provide a URL to the external image or remove it.

-**As of v0.4**, the plugin now overrides the get_avatar() hook found in most WordPress themes.
+**As of v0.4**, the plugin now filters the get_avatar() function found in most WordPress themes.

 Simply go to the users section and select a user or select "Your Profile" depending on your permission level.
 The new fields are added to the bottom of the user profile page.
 Choose which type of photo you want to use.
 Upload an image or add an external url.
 Then press the Update Profile button.

 If you require a customized approach or your theme does not support the get_avatar() hook, use the example below.

-To retrieve the photo on the front-end use the following example on your template page(s):
+To retrieve the photo on the front-end use the following example on your template page(s).

-`<?php
+`
+<?php
 	// Retrieve The Post's Author ID
 	$user_id = get_the_author_meta('ID');
 	// Set the image size.
 Accepts all registered images sizes and array(int, int)